c-yordan/crowdsourcing_ZER_journal_july2022/README.md

 ## Title:

-"The ‘Wisdom of The Crowds’ and Their Knowledge of Puerto Rico’s Challenges Six Months After Hurricane Maria: Thoughts on David Begnaud’s Experiment on Journalism Crowdsourcing," ZER: Revista de Estudios de Comunicacion, vol 27, num.
-52 (November 2022).
+"The ‘Wisdom of The Crowds’ and Their Knowledge of Puerto Rico’s Challenges Six Months After Hurricane Maria: Thoughts on David Begnaud’s Experiment on Journalism Crowdsourcing," ZER: Revista de Estudios de Comunicacion (November 2022).

 ## Abstract: